Trump Administration Move Imperils Pre-Existing Condition Protections

 On Capitol Hill, congressional Republicans' reaction to the Trump administration's decision was muted, with many lawmakers voicing skepticism that the courts would ultimately rule against a law already upheld by the Supreme Court.

-"We need to let that go forward and see if it goes anywhere," said Rep. Tom MacArthur, R-N.J., "I don't know if that legal logic will fly or not."
+"We need to let that go forward and see if it goes anywhere," said Rep. Tom MacArthur, R-N.J.
+"I don't know if that legal logic will fly or not."
 MacArthur worked on legislation to continue pre-existing condition protections during the GOP's unsuccessful effort to repeal Obamacare last year.

 While the ACA has been the target of a sharply divided and partisan debate for nearly a decade, pre-existing protections are one of the most popular actions Congress has taken in modern times.
 "I think that's a pretty essential pact with the American people," said MacArthur.